watts-dev/watts/examples/1App_MOOSE-MultiApp_Simple/README.md

 ## Purpose

-This example provides a demonstration on how to use WATTS to model simple MOOSE MultiApp model.
+This example provides a demonstration on how to use WATTS to perform a simple simulation leveraging MOOSE's MultiApps system.

 ## Code(s)